Andrew Hudson (sprinter): 2023

 In March 2023, Hudson won the 100m at then Spring Break Classic in Puerto Rico, with a new personal best time of 10.12 seconds.
 In April 2023, he lowered his 100m best to 10.07, at the Miramar Invitational.

 In July 2023, Hudson retained his national 200m title at the JAAA’s National Track and Field Championships held at the National Stadium in Kingston.
 He won in 20.11 seconds, ahead of Rasheed Dwyer and Tyquendo Tracey.
 In doing so, he also achieved the qualifying standard for the 2023 World Athletics Championships held in Budapest, Hungary.

 Competing in the 200m in Budapest in August 2023, Hudson qualified for the semi-finals.
 On his way to the track to compete, his athlete buggy that he was travelling in crashed, and Hudson had to run his semi-final with glass in his eye and blurred vision, and finished fifth in 20.38 seconds.
 He was subsequently granted a place in the final.

-2024
+2024-present

 In July 2024, he was officially selected to compete in the 200m at the 2024 Paris Olympics where he did not reach the semi-finals.

+An eye injury that occurred in 2023 has hampered his training for the 2024 and 2025 seasons.